bfsujason/mac/README.md

 ## TSV Format

-To facilitate follow-up search and annotation of parallel corpus, you can run the Python script [intertext2tsv.py](./intertext2tsv.py) to convert Intertext XML files into TSV format:
+To facilitate follow-up search and annotation of the parallel corpus, you can run the Python script [intertext2tsv.py](./intertext2tsv.py) to convert Intertext XML files into TSV format:

 ```bash
 python intertext2tsv.py -i test/intertext -o test/tsv